mikearino/Super-Galactic-Age-Calculator/README.md

 https://space-1bb82.firebaseapp.com/

-#### A webpage created for determining a users age based on a planet's solar years
+#### A webpage created for determining a users age based on a planet's solar years.
+Deployed to Google Firebase.

 #### By **Mike Lofgren**